tisc9037/GenomeAnalysis_2026/Project_Steps/02_Genome_Assembly.md

 ## Additional Analysis
-### Genome assembly with Nanopore and Illumina reads
-1. Which assembly is more suitable for downstream analyses?
-Why?
-2. What is the size of the largest contig of each assembly?
-3. Which assembly do you think is more accurate?
-4. Compare total assembly length to known/expected genome size.

 Assemblies generated from Illumina, Nanopore, and hybrid (Illumina + Nanopore) data were evaluated using QUAST.
 The Illumina assembly showed high completeness (~81.6% genome fraction), whereas the Nanopore assembly was highly incomplete (~6.8%), making it unsuitable for downstream analyses.
 The hybrid assembly improved upon both, combining high completeness with better contiguity.

 Contiguity metrics reflected this trend: the Nanopore assembly had the smallest largest contig (~23 kb), Illumina was higher (~114 kb), and the hybrid assembly produced the most continuous assembly overall.
 This demonstrates the advantage of integrating long reads to span repeats while maintaining short-read accuracy.